Inside? – Outside?

 More and more popular, all the good companies now have that width option.
 Always be careful to check if your wheels have a 24mm or 30mm core width.
 Having larger 30mm wheels will improve the handling of the scooter and absorb more vibrations.

-Old standard that now appears on basic scooters.
+Old standard that now appears on basic entry level scooters.

 The 120mm now comes stock on pretty much all the mid to high end scooters and for that reason, you see them more and more often.
 They roll faster because of the added 10mm and with the arrival of bigger decks, it helps a lot for the curving by giving that 5mm more height from the ground.

 That one is a bit tricky.
 There’s a different standard of wheels / axles / bearings set-up that exist in the scooter world.
 It will use bigger Wheels (125x30mm).
 To maintain a good strength for that size, it uses 12mm axles and bearings instead of the classic 8mm one.
 If you’re looking for a 12STD set-up, be careful to always choose compatible parts.

 More explained here «---